Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Continuous Length Control

 Following the maximum likelihood estimation (MLE) principle, we optimize the model parameters $\theta$ to maximize the product of conditional probabilities.
 This product can be factorized using the chain rule ($\star$) and the causal property ($\star\star$) of the decoder:

-The training objective is defined by the standard cross-entropy loss, applied over mini-batches of size $m$.
+The training objective is defined by the standard cross-entropy loss, applied over mini-batches of size $m$\footnote{Computational resources allowed us to use $m=5$}.
 We minimize the empirical loss over a batch $\mathcal{B} = \{(A^i, S^i, \Xi^i)\}_{1\leq i \leq m}$, defined as the average negative log-likelihood across all tokens.

 Minimizing the sequence loss while conditioning the decoder on a normalized progress ratio provides a consistent source of temporal side information.
 To enhance generalization, Gaussian noise is injected into each ratio (Eq. \ref{eq:gaussian_noise}), exposing the model to a continuous spectrum of values over [0,1] and promoting smooth interpolation rather than dependence on a few discrete targets.